 Attention Induced Trading and Returns: Evidence from Robinhood Users

 We study the influence of financial innovation by fintech brokerages on individual investors’ trading and stock prices.
-Using data from Robinhood, we find that Robinhood investors engage in more attention-induced trading than other retail investors, and Robinhood outages disproportionately reduce trading in high-attention stocks.
-The evidence is consistent with Robinhood attracting relatively inexperienced investors.
-However, we show that it can also be partially driven by the app’s unique features.
+Using data from Robinhood, we find that Robinhood investors engage in more attention-induced trading than other retail investors.
+For example, Robinhood outages disproportionately reduce trading in high-attention stocks.
+While this evidence is consistent with Robinhood attracting relatively inexperienced investors, we show that it can also be partially driven by the app’s unique features.
 Consistent with models of attention-induced trading, intense buying by Robinhood users forecast negative returns.
-Average 20-day abnormal returns are -4.7% (-19.6%) for the top stocks purchased each day (extreme herding events).
+Average 20-day abnormal returns are -4.7% for the top stocks purchased each day.

 Keywords: Attention-Induced Trading, Herding, FinTech, Limited Attention, System 1 vs. System 2, Price Pressure, Return Predictability